 For many low-income, immigrant, youth, senior, and disabled residents, regional buses are a primary means of transportation.
-Long waits between buses, and limited hours and routes, make it unsuitable for many including workers in Priority Industries (Hospitality, Health Care & Social Assistance, Arts/Creative Economy) where in-person work outside traditional 9-to-5 hours is the norm.
+But long waits between buses and limited hours and routes make it unsuitable for many of the region's workers, especially those in Priority Industries (Hospitality, Health Care & Social Assistance, Arts/Creative Economy) where in-person work outside of traditional hours is the norm.